Posted by OwyheeStar

 About OwyheeStarWe are Professional Weimaraner breeders--with forty years experience at raising puppies.
 For many years, we have focused exclusively on the Weimaraner!
 If you are considering the Weimaraner, or live with one, we welcome you to sign up to our blog.
 We sincerely hope you will find the information, the stories, and varied posts insightful (as well as entertaining).
 To those who live with an OwyheeStar Weimaraner, we send special thanks.
 We appreciate the photos, the news, and your friendship.
 Thank you for being a part of the extended OwyheeStar family.

 Posted on February 23, 2017, in Behavior & Training, Companion Weimaraner, Getting started with a Weim, Hot Topics, Information and Education, Puppies, Puppy Development, Puppy Information, Puppy Tips & Info, Separation Anxiety, Socialization, The Weimaraner, Training, Weimaraner puppies and tagged OwyheeStar Weimaraner.
 Bookmark the permalink.
-Comments Off on The Look.
+Leave a comment.